June-Skeeter/Module2_GEOS270_2021W1/docs/Application.md

 nav_order: 3
 ---

-# Managing Map with ArcGIS Pro:
+# Managing Map Projections with ArcGIS Pro:

 ### Learning Objectives:

-# Workshop Exercises

-# Lab Excercises

-- Download stats canada shapefile
-- Calcualte area of each province
-- Change projection to web mercator get area
+* Determine a layer's CRS
+* Learn about the Maps CRS and "project on the fly"
-- Change projection to GCS and get "area"
+* Change a layer's projection
-- Change projection to Equal Area and get area
+* Investigate the impacts of CRS on analysis